near-examples/guest-book/README.md

 Step 2: set contract name in code
 ---------------------------------

-Modify the line in `src/config.js` that sets the account name of the contract.
+Modify the line in `src/nearConfig.js` that sets the account name of the contract.
 Set it to the account id you used above.

-    const CONTRACT_NAME = process.env.CONTRACT_NAME || 'your-account-here!'
+    export const contractName = process.env.CONTRACT_NAME || 'your-account-here!'

 Step 3: deploy!